Mar 26, 2024

 What is the federal funds rate?

-Raising and lowering the federal funds rate can maximize employment levels.
+Raising and lowering the federal funds rate can help regulate the nation's employment levels.
 It also stabilizes prices because changing the federal funds rate can lead to changes in interest rates that affect consumers.

 For instance, when the Fed raises the federal funds rate, one goal is to make it more expensive to borrow money, which means people will likely decrease spending on goods and services.
 As a result, less money is exchanged between consumers and businesses.
 The economy slows down, and because there is lower consumer demand, the price of goods and services should decrease.